Our Cultivars

 Registered 1971

-Developed in Saitama Prefecture's Sayama tea region and named for its defining trait: kaori means fragrance.
+Developed in Saitama Prefecture's Sayama tea region.
 Elevated levels of linalool and geraniol produce floral notes reminiscent of jasmine.
-Good cold hardiness may reflect its Saitama origins, where winters are harsher than coastal Shizuoka.

 Timing Mid-season